La Marseillaise: History

 The Convention accepted it as the French national anthem in a decree passed on 14 July 1795, making it France's first anthem.
-It later lost this status under Napoleon I, and the song was banned outright by Louis XVIII and Charles X, being re-instated only briefly after the July Revolution of 1830.
-During Napoleon I's reign, Veillons au salut de l'Empire was the unofficial anthem of the regime, and in Napoleon III's reign, it was "Partant pour la Syrie", but the government brought back the iconic anthem in an attempt to motivate the French people during the Franco-Prussian War.
-During the nineteenth and early twentieth centuries, La Marseillaise was recognized as the anthem of the international revolutionary movement; as such, it was adopted by the Paris Commune in 1871, albeit with new lyrics under the title "La Marseillaise de la Commune".
-Eight years later, in 1879, it was restored as France's national anthem, and has remained so ever since.
+It lost this status under Napoleon I, and the song was banned outright by Louis XVIII and Charles X, being reinstated only briefly after the July Revolution of 1830.
+During Napoleon I's reign, Veillons au salut de l'Empire was the regime's unofficial anthem, and under Napoleon III, it was "Partant pour la Syrie", but the government reinstated "La Marseillaise" in an attempt to motivate the French people during the Franco-Prussian War.
+During the 19th and early 20th centuries, La Marseillaise was recognised as the anthem of the international revolutionary movement; as such, it was adopted by the Paris Commune in 1871, albeit with new lyrics under the title "La Marseillaise de la Commune".
+It was reinstated as France's national anthem in 1879 and has remained so since.

-The refrain is reminscent of its time, simple wording in revolutionary songs allowed the general uneducated population to participate in the singing.